-Taken from my own experiences accumulated during more than 15 years of using Linux, and developed using my knowledge and experience as a course developer and trainer for both IBM and Red Hat, this class covers the practical aspects of Linux System Administration.
+Taken from my own experiences accumulated during more than 15 years of using Linux, and developed using my knowledge and experience as a course developer and trainer for both IBM, Red Hat, and other companies, this class covers the practical aspects of Linux System Administration.
 It builds upon the foundation of the “Philosophy of Linux” in a way that helps the student understand how and why things are done as they are.

 Our courses are always highly rated and well reviewed.
 Here are some comments from previous students taken directly from the course evaluation forms.

 This class is taught using CentOS because it is the downstream distribution of Red Hat Enterprise Linux (RHEL) and is identical in every way except for branding.
 There will be some discussion of the features found in Fedora and which will very likely appear in future versions of RHEL and CentOS.
 These new features include:

 - systemd – A replacement for init and the SystemV start scripts

 The student will learn about the history of Linux and the philosophy of Linux and how it applies to the everyday tasks that she will be expected to perform.
 The student will install a current CentOS Linux system on common Intel hardware, using various installation options to customize the final result.
 The students will learn to use the command line interface (CLI) and many basic Linux commands along with the vi editor.
 More advanced commands such as sed and awk will be covered and combining all of these commands into short command line programs will be discussed and the student will have opportunity to use them in lab projects.